Ang3loDF/dailify/test/goals.md

 FRONT-END -----------------------------------------------------------------------------------

 # news
+- like
-- @ create a javascript function that show the news
+    - @ show the correct button color
-- re-organize functions
+    - hide button when user is not logged in

 # partials
-- initialize header and footer